13 Mistakes New Beekeepers Make

 Benefits of Two Colonies

-The first obvious benefit is that your odds of getting to your second season with an intact colony improve.
+Starting with more than one colony, your odds of getting to your second season with an intact hive improve.
 Losing one colony doesn’t set you back to square one next year.

 Two colonies give you a basis for comparison.
 Is one colony growing faster than the other?
 Can you see differences in the queen laying patterns?
-Multiple beehives ramp up your learning curve.
+Multiple beehives speed up your learning curve.

 A hive that is slower in producing honey for the coming winter can be helped with frames from a more productive hive.
-Just be careful that you’re not depleting too much of the better colony’s reserves.
+Just be careful not to deplete too much of the better colony’s reserves.

 If one colony becomes queenless too late in the year to adjust, you can consider combining it with a healthy colony.